-Figure 5.
-The Forecast of Import & Export Values of Vietnam's Automotive Components automobile component production and assembly is not very profitable, exports are not competitive, and it is difficult to attract investments, and the high tax system has also limited the development of Vietnamese automobile industry to a certain extent.
+Vietnam's automobile sales price is 20% higher than those of other ASEAN countries.
+In addition to the depreciation of Vietnamese dong in recent years, the main reason for this difference is its low capacity, with most of the assembly lines having a capacity of less than 50%.
+Coupled with the high taxes (including luxury tax) and other factors, Vietnam's automobile component production and assembly is not very profitable, exports are not competitive, and it is difficult to absorb investments, and the high tax system has also limited the development of Vietnam's automobile industry to a certain extent.
 Most automotive component manufacturers are lagging behind in terms of technology, hardware and software equipment compared to other ASEAN countries, and because Vietnam's automotive market is relatively small compared to Thailand, Malaysia and other countries, resulting in a low willingness of international component manufacturers to enter Vietnam, and the related manufacturing technologies have not been able to introduce or drive the development of the local automotive and component industries.

-Figure 5 is the forecast of import and export values of Vietnam's automotive components (HS8708 category), Vietnam's automotive component import in 2013 was valued at 2.40 billion USD, an increase of 7.1% from 2022, which shows the value of imports is greater than that of exports, and it is predicted that, with Vietnam's political and economic stabilization in 2024 and the increase in the domestic market demand, the value of imports will grow to 2.47 billion USD, an increase of 3.0% from 2023.
-In 2023, the major import origins of Vietnam's automobile components were S. Korea (28.1%), Japan (25.3%), China (18.5%), Thailand (14.4%) and Germany (5.6%), all of which accounted for 91.9% of the total, as shown in Figure 6.
+Figure 5 is the forecast of import and export value of Vietnam's automotive components (HS8708 category), Vietnam's automotive component import in 2013 was valued at 2.40 billion USD, an increase of 7.1% from 2022, which shows the value of imports is greater than that of exports, and it is predicted that, with Vietnam's political and economic stabilization in 2024 and the increase in the domestic market demand, the value of imports will grow to 2.47 billion USD, an increase of 3.0% from 2023.
+In 2023, the major import origins of Vietnam's automobile components were S. Korea (28.1%), Japan (25.3%), China (18.5%), Thailand (14.4%) and Germany (5.6%), all of which account for 91.9% of the total, as shown in Figure 6.